npersonn/integrate-polarsteps/README.txt

 == Frequently Asked Questions ==

-= How to get a User Id from Polarsteps? =
+= How to get my Username from Polarsteps? =

-Inspect on your browser all the calls made, when open your trip on the polarsteps website.
-You find a XHR-call in this
-scheme: `https://www.polarsteps.com/api/users/123456`. `123456` is your User Id.
+You registered with a unique Username on Polarsteps.
+This Username is used in the Polarsteps Settings.

 = How to get a Trip Id from Polarsteps? =